jeffctown/xcutility/CONTRIBUTING.md

 should never be made directly on the `master` branch.
 Prefer rebasing over merging `master` into your PR branch to update it and resolve conflicts.

-_If you have commit access to XcodeMissing and believe your change to be trivial and not worth waiting for review, you may open a pull request and merge immediately, but this should be the exception, not the norm._
+_If you have commit access to XCUtility and believe your change to be trivial and not worth waiting for review, you may open a pull request and merge immediately, but this should be the exception, not the norm._

 ### Tests

-XcodeMissing supports building via Xcode and Swift Package Manager on macOS.
+XCUtility supports building via Xcode and Swift Package Manager on macOS.
 When contributing code changes, please ensure that both supported build methods continue to work and pass tests.

 ```shell